 In environmental water and other samples in which the IC component of the TC is extremely large, significant errors may result if the abovementioned method is used for TOC measurement.
 Accordingly, the organic carbon in the sample is usually measured via an NPOC measurement as shown in the figure below.
 This method is the same as TOC measurement methods using acidification and sparging (IC removal) as described in official measurement methods (such as JIS and ASTM).

 By sparging samples to which a small amount of acid has been added, the IC in the sample is converted to carbon dioxide.
 This carbon dioxide is removed, and the TOC is obtained by measuring the TC in the treated sample.
 When the carbon dioxide from the IC is removed, POC (purgeable organic carbon) may also be lost.
 Accordingly, the TOC obtained with this method may be referred to as NPOC.
 Shimadzu provides options that measure this POC, which is typically lost, enabling more complete TOC measurement.

-TOC Control Software, Providing Intuitive Operability and a Wealth of Functions
+Software Features Intuitive Operability and a Wealth of Functions

 LabSolutions™ TOC PC Software Enabling Simple, Intuitive Operation